panzi/ansi-img/README.md

 Demo
 ----

-I filmed it with my phone, because screen capture somehow ruins the frame rate and produces artifacts all over.
+I filmed this video with my phone, because screen capture somehow ruins the frame rate and produces artifacts all over.

 [![Phone video of the display of the GIF in the terminal](https://img.youtube.com/vi/AqIT7vIFiDQ/maxresdefault.jpg)](https://www.youtube.com/watch?v=AqIT7vIFiDQ)